-To make execution and decapitation fit the rules better, there are a couple of worthy suggestions:
+To make execution and decapitation fit the rules better, there are:

 If “triple damage” is possible on a lucky shot, then in a set-up situation where luck doesn’t come into it, it ought to be possible as well.
 So a strong man (but not a musclebound thug) with ST 11 starts at swing 1d+1, adds +1 for a sword, adds +1 for a fine blade, and adds +2 more for All-Out Attack (Strong).
 His damage roll is 1d+5, or 6-11.
 To the neck, that’s 12-22.
 Triple it for ideal circumstances with all the time in the world, nobody fighting back, and endless practice — let’s say that a Professional Skill (Executioner) roll allows this — for 36-66.
 Average is 51.
 That’s -4xHP for most people, -3xHP for some really big ones.
 Three or four HT rolls are needed to survive.
 If the guy doesn’t die (low damage, high HT), the rare second blow will mean an average of 102, which is automatically lethal even at 17 HP.

 Those who want to postulate monstrous guys with 20 HP and HT 18 will be introduced to my bigger executioner with ST 13 and a very fine blade, who will do 2d+4 and average 66 points a chop.

 My suggestion: Steal from the Forced Entry skill as well.